SymfonyCasts/symfony7/sfcasts/database-setup.md

 details about the Symfony CLI server.
 This part means that it automatically detected our docker containers and set up the environment variables for us!

+***TIP
+In order for the automatic detection to work, your local project needs to be a Git repository.
+If following along with the downloaded code, you'll need to initialize one with `git init`.
+***

 I'll show you.
 Pop over to our terminal and run:

 ```terminal